Polychronis Tsigkas

 Polychronis Rafail Tsigkas (born August 27, 2000) is a Greek/Cypriot professional basketball player.

 Early years

-Tsigkas was born from a Greek father and a Cypriot mother at Ioannina, Greece, where he spent his childhood.
+Tsigkas was born from a Greek father and a Cypriot mother in Ioannina, Greece, where he spent his childhood.
 He started playing basketball in the youth teams of the local team AGS Ioanninon.

 Professional career

 After playing some years in the minor divisions of Greece until 2020, Tsigkas started his professional career signing his first professional contract with Anorthosis Famagusta of the Cypriot Basket League for the 2021-22 season.

 For the 2022-23 season he signed with Efkarpia B.C. of the Greek National League 1.

 In July 2023 he signed with Achilleas Kaimakliou of the Cypriot Basket League.
 After 9 games he parted ways with the club.

 In January 2024 he signed with Kavala B.C. of the Greek National League 1 for the rest of the season.

 In August 2024 he signed with Apollon Limassol of the Cypriot Basket League.
 After 3 games his contract was terminated.

 In December 2024 he signed with Asteras B.C. of the Cyprus B1 Basketball League, the second division of Cyprus.